xinwenfu/platformio-espidf-aws-iot/README.md

     - AWS IoT Endpoint Hostname

 ## Create policy at AWS IoT console
+An [AWS IoT policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-actions.html) configures what the device/thing will be allowed to do such as iot:Connect (permission to connect to AWS IoT Core), iot:Receive (permission to receive a message from AWS IoT Core), iot:Publish  (permission to publish to a topic) and iot:Subscribe (permission to subscribe to a topic)
 1. Log into AWS IoT console
 2. Search and use *IoT Core* service
 3. Secure